Boeing CEO expects 737 MAX to resume flying around November, but possibly not in all countries

 Muilenburg said the FAA’s Joint Operations Evaluation Board will make the final determination on pilot training requirements and will bring in flight crews from around the world to fly a MAX simulator with the newest software and to evaluate Boeing’s proposed training package before the jet’s return to service is authorized.

-Touching briefly on other matters, Muilenburg dismissed the importance of last week’s accident during a ground test of the forthcoming 777X, when a cargo door blew out when the plane was being stress tested.
+Touching briefly on other matters, Muilenburg dismissed the importance of last week’s accident during a ground test of the forthcoming 777X, when a cargo door blew out as the plane was being stress tested.

-During what’s called the static test of an airplane that is intended for ground test only, the wings of the plane were bent upward and the passenger cabin was over-pressurized.
+During what’s called the static test of an airplane that is intended for ground test only, the wings of the plane were bent upward and the passenger cabin was overpressurized.
 For an airframe design to be approved for certification, the plane has to hold together without the wings breaking or other structural damage until the loads on it are at least 150% of what could be experienced in the most extreme conditions of normal flight.

-Last Thursday, during the final minutes of the test inside the Everett factory, just shy of that ultimate test point, at approximately 99% of the final test loads, a cargo door exploded outwards.
+Last Thursday, during the final minutes of the test inside the Everett factory, at approximately 99% of the final test loads, a cargo door exploded outward.

 “That’s not unusual for a static test.
 This is testing the airplane well beyond anything you’d ever see in operation, to test it to its very limits,” Muilenburg said.
 “There’s nothing there that will significantly affect the airplane’s design.”